-I write poetry criticism: since 2011 I’ve been published online in Dr Fulminare’s Irregular Features, The Literateur, The Missing Slate, Notes on Metamodernism, Poetry International Web, Queens Mob’s Tea House, The Quietus, Review 31, Sabotage, Sphinx, and Stride Magazine, and in print in Poetry Review and Under the Radar.
+I write poetry criticism: since 2011 I’ve been published online in Dr Fulminare’s Irregular Features, Hotel, The Literateur, The Missing Slate, Notes on Metamodernism, Poetry International Web, Queens Mob’s Tea House, The Quietus, Review 31, Sabotage, Sphinx, Stride Magazine, and the Times Literary Supplement, and in print in Poetry Review and Under the Radar.

 For a full listing of my published writing, see: charleswhalley.co.uk/work.